schemaanalyst/schemaanalyst/README.md

 #### Test Data Generators

-There are multiple implemented test data generators avalible for you to use:
+There are multiple implemented test data generators available for you to use:

- 1. `avsDefaults` - AVM implemenetation using default values
+ 1. `avsDefaults` - AVM implementation using default values
  2. `avs` - AVM implementation using random values
  3. `random` - Random data generator technique.